develprr/metamatic-blog/_posts/2023-03-31-managing-many-to-many-relationships-with-dynamodb.markdown

 categories: Metamatic Systems
 ---

-DynamoDB is an intriguing concept.
+[DynamoDB](https://docs.aws.amazon.com/dynamodb/index.html) is an intriguing concept.
 It introduces a single-table design model.
 This means that you could - and should - be stuffing all different kinds of objects into one database table.
-This may sound crazy for anybody arriving from the relational planet, on which you would place different types objects into their own tables.
+This may sound crazy for anybody arriving from the relational planet, where you would be placing different types objects into their own tables.

 ## What would you do on the relational planet

-For example, if you had a one-to-many relationship, something like an employee and organization, clearly you would be placing the employees into their own table and organization into their own table.
-You would implement a one-to-many relationship between by adding a foreign key field into the employees table that points to the ID field of the organizations table.
+If you were to use a relational database, such as [PostGRE](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/), and you had to implement a one-to-many relationship, something like an employee and organization, you would be placing employees and organizations into their own separate tables.
+You would establish a one-to-many relationship between them by adding a foreign key field into the employees table that points to the ID field of the organizations table.
 You would likely to have a similar approach even with some document databases, such as MongoDB.
-With MongoDB, you would join the tables at the query level by performing an aggregation that joins the tables with a lookup operation.
+With [MongoDB](https://www.mongodb.com/), you would join the tables at the query level by performing an aggregation that joins the tables with a lookup operation.